vmware/splinterdb/docs/docker.md

 docker$ make install
 ```

 ## Using pre-built SplinterDB
-In addition to the build-environment described above, our continuous integration system also publishes a [minimal Docker image](../Dockerfile) that contains only the build _outputs_ and dependencies for _run-time_ usage of SplinterDB:
+In addition to the build-environment described above, our continuous integration system also publishes a minimal container image called `splinterdb` that contains only the build _outputs_ and dependencies for _run-time_ usage of SplinterDB.
+It is built from [this Dockerfile](../Dockerfile) and may be pulled as
 ```
 docker pull projects.registry.vmware.com/splinterdb/splinterdb
 ```